Asymptotics for graphically divergent series: dense digraphs and 2-SAT formulae: Introduction

 The tool that serves to establish the asymptotic expansions of \cite{dixon2005asymptotics}, \cite{monteil2021asymptotics} and \cite{nurligareev2022irreducibility} in a form suitable for combinatorial interpretation is Bender's theorem \cite{bender1975asymptotic}.
 Given an analytic function \( F(x,y) \) and a formal power series \( A(z) = \sum_{n=0}^\infty a_n z^n \), typically with coefficients that grow factorially or superfactorially, Bender's theorem provides the complete asymptotic expansion of the composition \( B(z) = F\big(A(z), z\big) \) in the form

+(for a simplified version of Bender's theorem that we use in this paper, see~\cref{theorem: Bender's}).
 It is necessary to emphasize here that Bender's theorem itself does not provide a combinatorial meaning for the coefficients.
 There is always additional work that depends on the initial data.
-The advantage of this theorem is that the coefficients \( c_k \) are calculated simultaneously: the corresponding formal power series \( C(z) = \sum_{n=0}^\infty c_n z^n \) is expressed in a closed form via the input, that is, \( F(x,y) \) and \( A(z) \).
+The advantage of this theorem is that the coefficients \( c_k \) are calculated simultaneously: the corresponding formal power series \( C(z) = \sum_{n=0}^\infty c_n z^n \) is expressed in a closed form via the input, that is, \( F(x,y) \) and~\( A(z) \).
 This helps, in certain cases, to give the coefficients \( c_k \) a combinatorial interpretation.

 Inspired by the work of Bender~\cite{bender1975asymptotic}, Borinsky studied the asymptotic behavior of \emph{factorially divergent} series~\cite{borinsky2018generating}, \ie series whose coefficients admit an expansion of the form